niledatabase/niledatabase/DEVELOPERS.md

 - The type of change you are making (correcting a mistake in the docs, new document, fix an issue in an example, enhance an example)
 - The intent of the change.
 What was the situation before the change, what is the situation after and why is the new situation better.
+- Make sure you run `npm run format` and commit the changes it makes.
+This will make our linter happy.

 ## Discuss with the Community